 Is there a place for the "dragon slayer" in a society where the media play such a powerful role in deriding the famous and celebrating the infamous?
 What forms our notion of hero?
 How do individual circumstances, historical context, cultural bias and media reflect and influence our choices?
 Can any individual endure the public scrutiny; or are heroes simply ever-changing reflections of the times and people they represent?
-The Heroism Project will address these questions, as we take a fresh look at our leaders, our values, our history and our future.
+The Heroism Project will times and people they represent?
+The Heroism Project waddress these questions, as we take a fresh look at our leaders, our values, our history and our future.